 As a roofing company looking to market your service online, you’ll need a professional roofing website design and a domain name.
 Sometimes, roofing companies overlook the importance of choosing the right domain name for their website.
 It can actually make a monumental difference in how efficiently and effectively your website is marketed to the consumers it must reach for customer acquisition.

-Many people choose their domain name almost on a whim, thinking it’s not that important.
+Many people choose their domain name on a whim, thinking it’s unimportant.
 Don’t be one of these people.
 The fact is that a domain name can help you stand out among the crowd if you choose the right one.
 Choose one flippantly, and you will be another website link in the vast sea of internet search results.

 1) Keep it Simple